Clerici-project/Website/resources/developer-guides/wallet-rpc.md

 ### validate_address

-Analyzes a string to determine whether it is a valid monero wallet address and returns the result and the address specifications.
+Analyzes a string to determine whether it is a valid clerici wallet address and returns the result and the address specifications.

 Inputs: